Yusuf-Cizlasmak/flower_classification_torch/README.md

 1. Use the `requirements.txt` file to install the necessary dependencies.
 2. Download the dataset and prepare it accordingly.
 3. Run the `main.py` to apply resoultion, cropping and get the image embeddings.
+4. Run the `vectorization.py` to get the embeddings of the images and create dataset.
 4. Run the `train.py` file to train the model.
 5. Use the `gradio_interface.py` file to classify flowers using the trained model.